Architectural Facade Elements: A Complete Guide to How They Are Made

-This is a tried and true, up-to-date classification of how decors are made and their significant advantages and disadvantages.
-If you have more precise or additional information, please write us a letter.
+This is a proven, up-to-date classification of how these elements are made, along with their main advantages and disadvantages.
+If you have more precise or additional information, please drop us a line.

 CLASSIFICATION

-Typing decors in one way is not enough, and a multi-dimensional comparative table does not explain much.
-So let's make a few simple groupings that will teach you how to understand the differences, and then consider each technique separately.
+Classifying these elements along a single axis is not enough, and a multidimensional comparison table doesn't explain much.
+So let's set up a few simple groupings that will help you understand the differences, and then look at each technique in turn.

 Long profiles